 humidity, and the finishing in these areas should be done with

 special care.
-Is worthless to apply varnish to the more
+Applying varnish only to the more

-visible parts of the instrument, which are certainly the less
+visible parts of the instrument is worthless, since they are certainly the lest

 Also, the finishing layer should be hard,